 The practice is said to have started during World War II when the Japanese were about to execute all the male residents in revenge for an earlier guerrilla ambush.
 Just as the execution was about to start, it began to rain heavily.
 The Japanese took the downpour as an ominous sign and set their prisoners free.

 READ: 10 Biggest Misconceptions About World War II In The Philippines

 The jubilant villagers attributed this miracle to St. John the Baptist and celebrated by rolling in the mud.
 Since then, the townspeople have celebrated June 24 in that fashion.

 While there are undoubtedly many “lechon festivals” across the country (Pinoys have a love affair with pork after all), the people of Balayan, Batangas probably enjoy an edge with their world-class Parada ng Lechon.

 The festival—which also commemorates St. John the Baptist—sees hundreds of roasted pigs being paraded in the streets every year on June 24.
 Some are adorned with costumes, while others have their heads removed and placed on mannequins.
-At the end of the procession, the lechon are usually brought to the local church and blessed; afterwards, they are distributed to the public for consumption.
+At the end of the procession, the roasted pigs are usually brought to the local church and blessed; afterward, they are distributed to the public for consumption.

 12. Piestang Tugak (San Fernando City, Pampanga).